-Gaelen Foley is the New York Times, USA Today, and Publisher's Weekly bestselling author of nineteen historical romances set in the glittering world of Regency England.
+Gaelen Foley is the New York Times, USA Today, and Publisher's Weekly bestselling author of twenty historical romances set in the glittering world of Regency England.
 Her books are available in sixteen languages and have won numerous genre awards, such as the Bookseller's Best, the NJRW Golden Leaf (three times), the CRW Award of Excellence, the National Reader's Choice Award, the Beacon, and the Holt Medallion.

 A Pennsylvania native, Gaelen holds a B.A. in English literature with a minor in Philosophy from the State University of New York, College at Fredonia, a quaint lakeside village where Mark Twain once owned a home.
 It was here, while studying the Romantic poets, such as Wordsworth, Byron, and Keats that she first fell in love with the Regency period in which her novels are set.
 Gaelen lives in western Pennyslvania with her college-sweetheart husband, Eric, a schoolteacher, with whom she co-writes middle grade fantasy adventure novels under the pen-name, E.G. Foley.
 (See www.EGFoley.com.)
 She is hard at work on her next book.

 "There are some romance authors whose novels pretty much guarantee a good old-fashioned, joyful read.
 One such author is Gaelen Foley ...
 Foley's storytelling is consistently entertaining—and her lovers so warm and attractive—that it's easy to get lost in the romance.
 And that's the best gift a writer of happily-ever-after love stories can give her readers.” -Lifetime TV Books blog

 ~ The Reading Reviewer

 ~ Unwrapping Romance Blog